inspec/inspec/docs-chef-io/content/inspec/cli.md

 * `--controls=one two three`
     A list of control names to run or a list of /regexes/ to match against control names.
 Ignore all other tests.
 * `--create-lockfile`, `--no-create-lockfile`
-    Write out a lock file based on this execution (unless one already exists).
+    Write out a lockfile based on this execution (unless one already exists).
 * `--distinct-exit`, `--no-distinct-exit`
     Exit with code 101 if any tests fail and 100 if any are skipped (default).
 If disabled, exit 0 on skips and 1 for failures.
 * `--docker-url`